CSYE-62225-Babuaravind-Gururaj/webapp/README.md

     Database (PostgreSQL) installed and running on your machine.
 The application will bootstrap the database schema automatically upon startup using the GORM.

 ## Steps to implement the project
-    Create an environment variable(will be automatically configured in future versions)
+    Create an environment variable(will be automatically configured in future versions).

         Configure the following environment variables in a .env file or in your environment before running the application: